 In December 2017, in accordance with the Decision of the Government of the Republic of Kazakhstan dated 7 November 2017, the Company purchased bonds of "Special Financial Company DSFK" LLP (hereinafter - "DSFK bonds") using the funds placed with RBK Bank JSC.
 The nominal amount of the bonds was 5,019,520 thousand Tenge, the number of bonds is 5,019,520 thousand units.
 DSFK bonds carry coupon interest of 0.01% per annum and mature in 15 years.
 The above mentioned bonds are secured by a financial guarantee of "Kazakhmys Corporation" LLP of 1,379,913 thousand Tenge.
 The guarantee is exercisable upon request of the Company not earlier than the fifth anniversary after the inception of the bonds.
+As the guarantee expires in December 2022 and the Company intends to immediately exercise the right to claim it, the carrying amount of the investment in the bonds was reclassified to current assets as at 31 December 2021.

-In 2020 the Company revised the fair value of bonds based on a market lending rate of 12.29% and, as a result, recognized income from a review of the fair value of bonds in the amount of 221,984 thousand Tenge.
-(2019: the Company revised the fair value of bonds based on the market interest rate of 12.4% and, as a result, recognized income from revision of bond's fair value in the amount of 165,251 thousand Tenge) (Note 33).
-So, the carrying value of investments in bonds as of 31 December 2020 amounted to 913,746 thousand Tenge (as at 31 December 2019: 919,511 thousand Tenge).
+In 2021 the Company revised the fair value of bonds based on a market lending rate of 13.05% and, as a result, recognized income from a review of the fair value of bonds in the amount of 22,391 thousand Tenge.
+(2020: the Company revised the fair value of bonds based on the market interest rate of 12.29% and, as a result, recognized income from revision of bond's fair value in the amount of 221,984 thousand Tenge) (Note 33).
+So, the carrying value of investments in bonds as of 31 December 2021 amounted to 753,707 thousand Tenge (as at 31 December 2020: 913,746 thousand Tenge).

-During the 2020 and 2019 years the issuer repurchased 227,749 thousand units of bonds and 74,177 thousand units of bonds at a price of 1 Tenge per 1 bond, respectively.
+During the 2021 and 2020 years the issuer repurchased 182,430 thousand units of bonds and 227,749 thousand units of bonds at a price of 1 Tenge per 1 bond, respectively.